PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 For a detailed summary and visual representation of my analysis, please visit the Tableau Public dashboard I created [insert link here].

-Below, you'll find further details on the case study scenario and the full report.
+Below, you will find further details on the case study scenario and the full report.

 ### Scenario
 As a junior data analyst at Cyclistic, a bike-share company in Chicago, my task is to maximise annual memberships by understanding the differences in bike usage between casual riders and annual members.
 My team aims to design a new marketing strategy backed by compelling data insights and professional visualisations.